Prakash333singh/Lib-management-api/README.md

 - `GET /books/:id`: Retrieve a specific book
 - `POST /books`: Create a new book
 - `PATCH /books/:id`: Update an existing book
-- `DELETE /books/:id`: Delete a book -`GET /books/:search`: search a book by author ,title, or genre
+- `DELETE /books/:id`: Delete a book
+- `GET /books/:search`: Search a book by author, title, or genre

 ## Features